Lawler ministry

-The Lawler ministry is the cabinet of the 13th Chief Minister of the Northern Territory, Eva Lawler.
+The Lawler ministry was the cabinet of the 13th Chief Minister of the Northern Territory, Eva Lawler.
 It was sworn in on 21 December 2023 and succeeded the Fyles ministry.

 Current ministry

 The ministry was sworn in on 21 December 2023 following the resignation of Natasha Fyles as chief minister on 20 December following the undisclosed share and conflict of interest scandal.